storacha/learnyouw3up/problems/4-infinite-compression/problem.md

 YAS BOSS!
 That's how you do it!

 ## What’s the Deal with Content Addressing?
-So, here’s the scoop: when you upload data to Storacha (previously web3.storage), it gets transformed into a **Directed Acyclic Graph (DAG)**.
+So, here’s the scoop: when you upload data to web3.storage, it gets transformed into a **Directed Acyclic Graph (DAG)**.
 Each piece of your data becomes a node, and each node gets a unique identifier called a **Content Identifier (CID)**.
 This whole DAG is then packed into a Content-Addressed Archive (CAR)—think of it like a digital suitcase for your data, ready to travel the web.
 ## How It Works:
 When you upload a file, it’s broken down into smaller pieces called **CAR shards**.
 Each shard gets its own CID, making it easy to identify and retrieve.
 After all the shards are uploaded, they come together to form the full DAG, with a root CID that ties everything together.